Have you ever wondered why some men continue to treat their woman like a princess even after they’ve been together for years?

 When emotional triggers backfire

 Because we all have our own little quirks and idiosyncrasies, there are bound to be things that we do that rub our partner the wrong way.
 The effect is amplified if our irritating trigger comes at a time when they are tired or stressed out.
-This can easily give birth to a relationship damaging response pattern.
+This can easily give birth to a variety of relationship damaging response pattern.

-How this scenario plays out
+How this scenario plays out in your relationship

 Can you think of something that you sometimes do or say that really gets under your man’s skin?
-It could be almost anything, but whatever it is his reaction is usually fairly predictable and yet surprising at the same time.
+It could be almost anything, but whatever it is, his reaction is usually fairly predictable and yet surprising at the same time.
 It might go something like this: